Cutis verticis gyrata: Diagnosis

-There is no clinical diagnosis for CVG as cases are rarely seen and are often comorbid with other conditions.
+The diagnosis of CVG is primarily clinical, based on the physical appearance of the scalp.
+Dermatological examination reveals the presence of thickened skin folds and furrows that are most commonly found on the vertex and occipital regions of the scalp.
+In some cases, additional tests may be conducted to rule out underlying conditions, especially for secondary CVG, including hormonal assays, imaging studies, or biopsy to assess the scalp's histological features.

 Classifications

 CVG is classified according to the presence, or lack of underlying cause.
 Studies suggest that CVG often occurs in individuals in a secondary form to other ailments.
 However, the condition can also be present on its own.
-CVG can be classified into two forms: ‘primary’ (essential and non-essential) and ‘secondary’.
+CVG can be classified into two forms: 'primary' (essential and non-essential) and 'secondary'.